Trump talks North Korea, signs new order

-NEW YORK (AP) The Latest on President Donald Trump and North Korea (all times Eastern Standard Time).
+NEW YORK (AP) Developments on Thursday, Sept.
+21, about President Donald Trump and North Korea (all times Eastern Standard Time).

 - 1:55 p.m.

-President Donald Trump and Japanese Prime Minister Shinzo Abe discussed the ongoing crisis with North Korea.
+President Trump and Japanese Prime Minister Shinzo Abe discussed the ongoing crisis with North Korea.

 Trump praised Abe for “doing a great job for Japan” and then said they had “discussed in great detail” the threat posed by North Korea’s nuclear weapons program.